nixworks/public/news/2007/08/31/index.md

 _Context: (Wikinews), Finland, Iraq_

 ### [ Waziristan War: The Pakistan government disputes claims by pro-Taliban militants that they have captured 300 Pakistan Army soldiers stating that a convoy of 100 soldiers has been trapped and they are working to relieve them. ](/news/2007/08/31/waziristan-war-the-pakistan-government-disputes-claims-by-pro-taliban-militants-that-they-have-captured-300-pakistan-army-soldiers-stating.md)
-_Context: Pakistan, Pakistan Army, Taliban, Waziristan War, convoy_
+_Context: Pakistan, Pakistan army, Taliban, Waziristan War, convoy_

 ### [ Negotiators from 158 countries reach rough agreements on greenhouse gas targets at a United Nations climate change conference. ](/news/2007/08/31/negotiators-from-158-countries-reach-rough-agreements-on-greenhouse-gas-targets-at-a-united-nations-climate-change-conference.md)
 _Context: United Nations, climate change, greenhouse gas_